Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 How long does a standard piano tuning take?

-For a grand piano, tuning can take about fifteen minutes longer because of the longer strings and the greater sensitivity of the soundboard.
+A grand piano may take about 15 minutes longer due to longer strings and higher sensitivity of the soundboard.

-Piano tuning services in the Rooftop Sailors’ rehearsal studio.
+Piano tuning services in the Rooftop Sailors’ rehearsal studio, showing a drum kit in the foreground and the open piano behind it.

 More about me

-Kurt Wieland – piano tuner in Bern and private teacher
+Kurt Wieland – piano tuner Bern and private teacher

 The piano has been part of my life since my youth — and at some point I became curious why certain instruments sounded as if they had had a rather long night.
 So I began tuning them.
 Much of what I learned was self‑taught, later refined during a placement in a piano workshop in Bern, where I discovered that patience is just as essential as a tuning hammer.